-Figure 5 Directed Acyclic Graph

-Workflow Description
+Workflow Description Document (WDD)

-The workflow description is passed from the NBMP source to the workflow manager.
+The WDD is passed from the NBMP source to the workflow manager.
 The workflow description describes details such as input and output data, required functions, requirements etc. for the workflow.
 Table 6 below shows the contents of the workflow description